 It’s no surprise that Chinese herbs make the list of top home remedies for stroke recovery.

 While Chinese herbs cannot reverse the effects of stroke alone, they can help improve your overall health and energy levels, which may accelerate recovery.

 Here are some noteworthy herbal supplements that may benefit stroke recovery:

 - Panax ginseng.
 This popular Chinese herb has been shown to improve cognitive performance.

 - Buchang Naoxinton.
 This natural blood thinner has been shown to improve outcomes in ischemic stroke patients.
 It should be avoided by patients with a history of hemorrhagic stroke, and anyone with a history of Hemophilia or other blood disorders.

 - Dan Shen.
 Cardiovascular disease is a risk factor for stroke, and Dan Shen may help reduce the disease.
 One study concluded that “the results strongly support the notion that [dan shen] has beneficial therapeutic properties and has a potential of being an effective alternative remedy for the management of [cardiovascular diseases].”

 Important note: Natural blood thinners like buchang naoxinton should not be taken by patients with a history of high blood pressure or hemorrhagic stroke, as it can cause a stroke.
 Use caution when consuming new supplements and always check with your doctor first.

-Best Home Remedies for Mobility After Stroke
+Home Remedies for Stroke Recovery that Boost Mobility

 Next, we will discuss natural remedies for motor impairments after stroke.